 Although this sounds good in theory, it didn’t work how I had hoped.

-There are tendons in the dark meat that made it tough to get even slices for the kids’ sandwiches.
+- There are tendons in the dark meat that made it tough to get even slices for the kids’ sandwiches.
 Even if I did get a decent slice, the kids kept finding even more tendons in their sandwiches.
 (The Girl kept spitting them out, saying there were “bones” no matter how careful I was when I cut the turkey).

-Homemade Lunch Meat
+Ingredients for Homemade Lunch Meat

 Except that the slices were too thick!

-So I threw a hail Mary pass, stuck the breast in the fridge and tried to slice it thin again after it had been thoroughly chilled.
+So I threw a Hail Mary pass, stuck the breast in the fridge, and tried to slice it thin again after it had been thoroughly chilled.

 And it worked!

-Additional Recipe Notes
+Recipe Notes

-I recommend slicing up the whole turkey breast at the same time.
-You might as well if you’ve already got the tools out!
-Use a kitchen scale to weigh the slices into 8 oz portions.
-Place each portion into a freezer-safe container and pull out one portion each week.
+- Place each portion into a freezer-safe container and pull out one portion each week.
 This is how we made one turkey breast last a whole month.

 Watch How to Make Homemade Lunch Meat